vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/02_uttara-paxaH.md

 <details><summary>English - Notes</summary>

 this "non-apprehension of what should be there (yogānupalambha) is the criterion by which we know the absence of a thing.
-Here it is the absence of truth in Pancaratra that needs be proved by yoganupalambha, if the objector's contention that Pancaratra is invalid-through-reversion be correct.
+Here it is the absence of truth in Pañcarātra that needs be proved by yoganupalambha, if the objector's contention that Pañcarātra is invalid-through-reversion be correct.
 </details>